wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/get-started-with-powerapps-common-data-service/includes/4-import-data-into-your-database.md

 1. Select the **Pet** table.
 1. On the table designer toolbar, select **Data**.

 Notice that the Account column is empty.
 This is because when you updated the Excel export file and update columns, you weren't instructed to update this column.
-The reason you weren't instructed to update the Account column is because you cannot set a lookup value when importing data from Excel.
-This must be done from Power Apps.
+The reason you weren't instructed to update the Account column is that to update a lookup column you need a GUID of a record from the referenced table.
+If you want to test this, create a record in the **Accounts** table, find the value in the column titled **accountid**, and put that value in the excel sheet **Account** column.